 Related: We highly recommend the Anivia 1080P HD Webcam review

 Underneath its plastic, the Amcrest 1080p Webcam uses a 1/3 CMOS image sensor that’s wider than normal.
 You can protect the lens (and cover the lens) via the built-in lens cover.
 With a dimension of 5 x 3 x 2.5 inches and 4.8 ounces, you don’t have to worry about the webcam being too heavy on your screen.
 It has a particularly long 5ft 9in USB cable.

 Unfortunately, the Amcrest 1080p Web Camera has a fixed lens.
 It lacks digital and optical zoom.
 The Logitech C930E, however, can digitally zoom up to four times.
 This Amcrest USB webcam comes with a microphone built into the body.
-Audio quality is surprisingly clear, which can definitely be contributed to its noise reducing technology.
+The audio quality is surprisingly clear, which can definitely be contributed to its noise-reducing technology.
 Sadly, it doesn’t have internal storage, though the Logitech C270 Webcam does.

-You can get away with a low resolution webcam and call it a day.
+You can get away with a low-resolution webcam and call it a day.
 The Amcrest 1080p Webcam isn’t that; instead, it’s what you want if quality is a concern.
-The microphone and privacy cover built-in is nice, but video calling in 1080p is why it’s one of the best webcams.
+The microphone and privacy cover built-in are nice, but video calling in 1080p is why it’s one of the best webcams.
 More importantly: it’s $40.
 If you want to save a little, check out our Anivia W5 webcam review to see how it compares at only $27.

-You can quickly excuse the Amcrest 1080p Webcam’s unstable clip design via tripod.
+You can quickly excuse the Amcrest 1080p Webcam’s unstable clip design via a tripod.
 And since it is so affordable, that’s a reality within reach.
-You’ll have a hard time finding a webcam that shoots in 1080p without downgrading during video conferences, especially one that does well in low light settings.
+You’ll have a hard time finding a webcam that shoots in 1080p without downgrading during video conferences, especially one that does well in low-light settings.